awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchlogs.md

 }
 ```

-When decrypted, the log data is a JSON document with the following structure\.
+When decoded, the log data is a JSON document with the following structure\.

 **Example Amazon CloudWatch Logs Message Data \(decoded\)**